StaPH-B/docker-builds/README.md

 If you have found this resource useful please use the following citation in addition to the citations of the tools being used:

->  Florek KR, Young EL, Incekara K, Libuit KG, Kapsak CJ.
+>  Florek, K. R., Young, E. L., Incekara, K., Libuit, K. G., & Kapsak, C. J. (2025).
 Advantages of Software Containerization in Public Health Infectious Disease Genomic Surveillance.
-Emerg Infect Dis.
-2025 May;31(13):18-21. doi: 10.3201/eid3113.241363.
-PMID: 40359055; PMCID: PMC12078543.
+Emerging Infectious Diseases, 31(13, Supplement), S18–S21. https://doi.org/10.3201/eid3113.241363

 APA & BibTeX formatted citations are available via the [CITATION.cff](./CITATION.cff) file. **Click on the button "Cite this repository" at the top of this page to view.**